Ultrastable Optical Parametric Oscillators

 A key part of this effort involves the investigation of materials and platforms suitable for efficient nonlinear optical interactions in reduced footprints.
 We explore both bulk implementations using materials such as fused silica, and integrated configurations based on guided-wave structures, including aluminum gallium arsenide (AlGaAs) platforms, which offer strong nonlinearities and compact integration potential.

 Through this multifaceted approach, we are contributing to the advancement of scalable quantum-enhanced technologies capable of operating beyond the laboratory environment.
-Compact squeezed light sources are fundamental not only for quantum sensing and interferometry, but also for applications in metrology, secure communications, biomedical diagnostics, and fundamental physics experiments, where sensitivity, stability, and size constraints are of critical importance.
+Compact squeezed light sources are fundamental not only for quantum sensing and interferometry, but also for applications in metrology, and fundamental physics experiments, where sensitivity, stability, and size constraints are of critical importance.